freaky1718/Old-Perchance-Revival-WebUI/README.md

 # 08/06/2025 - Issue: update.bat not functioning correctly.
-To update the update simply download the repo manually and extract, overwriting all in same directory
+Busy fixing but it's one of those insanely crazy bugs.
+In the meanwhile to update the app download the repo manually and extract, overwriting all in same directory
 # 07/06/2025 - Still in Early Dev!

 > ⚠️ **Early Development Notice**